Teachers and Staff | Mission Dolores Academy

 Mrs. Rochelle Reid

-Rochelle Reid is the kindergarten teacher.
+Rochelle Reid is the first grade teacher.
 She studied Liberal Arts at San Francisco State University and later obtained her teaching credential at Dominican University in San Rafael, CA. Rochelle always knew she wanted to work in the teaching profession.
-She has taught first grade for 10 years, 5 here at Mission Dolores Academy and another 5 years in a public school in Tracy, CA. She loves teaching first grade but is welcoming a new career adventure; teaching kindergarten!
+She has taught first grade for 10 years, 5 here at Mission Dolores Academy and another 5 years in a public school in Tracy, CA. After several years of teaching Kindergarten at MDA, Rochelle is looking forward to returning to teaching the first grade.
 She believes in teaching students holistically, which includes academics, projects and social skills.
 She continues to study and research the best practices for her students because they deserve the best.
 A favorite moment for Rochelle is watching her students enjoy reading and developing a love for books.
-Besides teaching, Rochelle love spending family time with her husband and two little boys along with dancing hip hop.
+Besides teaching, Rochelle loves spending family time with her husband and two little boys along with dancing hip hop.

 Ms. Bea Araujo

-Bea Araujo is the third grade teacher at Mission Dolores Academy.
-She has been lucky enough to be part of the MDA community for three years, joining first as a volunteer, then as an Associate Teacher, and most recently as a Lead Teacher.
+Bea Araujo is the Third Grade teacher at Mission Dolores Academy.
+She has been lucky enough to be part of the Mission Dolores Academy community for six years, joining first as a volunteer, then as an Associate Teacher, and most recently as a Lead Teacher.
+She was born and raised in Los Angeles and moved to San Francisco nine years ago.
 She studied Creative Writing and Comparative World Literature at San Francisco State before obtaining her Masters Degree at University of San Francisco in Education with a focus in Urban Education and Social Justice.
-Outside of school, Bea loves relaxing at home with a great book or movie, as well as experiencing all of the amazing museums and restaurants that the Bay Area has to offer.
+Outside of school, Bea loves relaxing at home with a great book or movie, as well as experiencing all of the amazing restaurants and hiking trails that the Bay Area has to offer.

 Kindergarten Associate Teacher